civicrm/civicrm-dev-docs/docs/framework/ui.md

 ### Static Messages

-To display a static alert box in the document (this was standard in CiviCRM 4.2 and below):
+To display a static alert box in the document:

 **From Smarty**